 Special Programs

 Temple Emeth offers a number of special programs throughout the year, including lectures, arts and film.
-In 2022-23, we will have a series of events to celebrate our 75th anniversary.
 Check this space throughout the year for more details.

 Exploring the Poems in Mishkan HaNefesh